 Stay parallel to the goal line with feet and shoulders, and keep the club before you and the club head at eye level approximately.
 Turn the clubface to ensure it is guided precisely onto your destination line.

 In other words, a 90° angle to the line should appear on the forehead.
 (Thomas Golf equipment greatly benefits here with a proprietary shot alignment indicator!
 Only go down the goal line with the arrow.)

 Take control of the clubface at the eye and target level.
 The right hand should match the clubface to the goal and the left-hand side (for right-handers).

 We propose golf club grip trainer items that enhance your grip and show you a skillful professional to handle your clubs!
 Check our list of training instruments to improve your game.
 Check out below.

 A fantastic example is club grip.
-Golf grips are one of the sport’s foundations and a certain grip will influence the swing dramatically.
-However, there was never any consensus on something so apparently basic, the best overall grip.
+Golf grips are one of the sport’s foundations, and a particular grip will influence the swing dramatically.
+However, there was never any consensus on something fundamental, the best overall grip.